 - Beaucerons and early sheep herding dogs are thought to also have contributed to the early Doberman

 Note that the early Dobermans look different from today’s current standard.
 Whereas the Doberman was originally bred for protection, today it is bred for a more even-tempered nature.
-People nowadays usually own Dobermans for their companionship instead of protection or working abilities.
+People nowadays usually own Dobermans for their companionship instead of their protection or working abilities.

 After Herr Dobermann’s death, breeders Goswin Tischler and Otto Goeller further refined the Doberman dog.
 The standard for the breed was written and approved in 1890 by the German Kennel Club.
 Otto Goeller also founded the National Dobermann Pinscher Club in 1899.

 During the 1900s the Doberman breed spread throughout Europe, to Russian and the United States.
 From 1914-1918 the Doberman breed suffered greatly due to WW1.
 Many Dobermans were used and lost in military service.
 They also suffered from food shortages that were prevalent at the time.
 Some Doberman breeders in an attempt to save their dogs from the war, sold their stock, including their finest dogs to enthusiasts in other countries, especially the United States.